operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/operator-scope.md

   name: manager-role
 subjects:
 - kind: ServiceAccount
-  name: default
+  name: controller-manager
   namespace: system
 ```

 <!-- todo(camilamacedo86): The need for the RoleBinding show an issue tracked
 in https://github.com/kubernetes-sigs/kubebuilder/issues/1496. -->

-## Using environment variables for Namespace
+## Configuring watch namespaces dynamically

-Instead of having any Namespaces hard-coded in the `main.go` file a good practice is to use environment
+Instead of having any Namespaces hard-coded in the `main.go` file a good practice is to use an environment
-variables to allow the restrictive configurations
+variable to allow the restrictive configurations.
+The one suggested here is `WATCH_NAMESPACE`, a
+comma-separated list of namespaces passed to the manager at deploy time.

 ### Configuring Namespace scoped operators